 He previously practiced privately in Seattle and in Philadelphia as well as with the Oregon Department of Justice (including serving as General Counsel to SAIF Corporation), before joining HLGR in 1992.
 He is currently general counsel to a newly created Coordinated Care Organization, and previously served as general counsel to a regional health maintenance organization.

-Arden is an active member of the Oregon, California and Washington State bars, and has served in a variety of bar roles.
-He is a Fellow of the American Bar Foundation, and a member of the Association of Professional Responsibility Lawyers, the American Law Institute, the American Health Lawyers Association, the American Judicature Society, the American and Federal Bar Associations and the Lane County Bar Association.
-Arden currently serves as a member of the American Bar Association’s Standing Committee on Professionalism, and he recently completed a term on the ABA Standing Committee on Ethics & Professional Responsibility.
-He is admitted to the Supreme Court of the United States, the U.S. Court of Appeals for the Third and Ninth Circuits, the United States Tax Court, and to U.S. District Courts in Oregon, Washington, and Pennsylvania.
-He has received an AV® rating by the Martindale-Hubbell National Law Directory.
-Arden has been selected for inclusion in Super Lawyers® in 2006 and 2009-2012.
+Arden is an active member of the Oregon, California, and Washington State bars, and has served in a variety of bar roles.
+He is admitted to the Supreme Court of the United States, the U.S. Court of Appeals for the Third and Ninth Circuits, the United States Tax Court, and to U.S. District Courts in Oregon, Washington, California, and Pennsylvania.

 - “Is Some Behavior Ethical But Improper?”
 Oregon State Bar Bulletin, p.
 29-33 (February/March 2013)